citycoins/governance/ccips/ccip-003/ccip-003-citycoins-mining.md

 Anyone can mine CityCoins by submitting STX into a CityCoins smart contract on the Stacks blockchain.

-CityCoins mining occurs 1:1 with the production of Stacks blocks.
+CityCoins mining occurs 1:1 with the production of Stacks blocks starting from the activation block height of the CityCoin contract.

+More information about Activation can be found in [CCIP-002](../ccip-002/ccip-002-citycoins-activation.md).

 Through the `mine-tokens` function, a principal can submit: